mzazon/awesome-cloud-projects/aws/acid-compliant-distributed-databases/acid-compliant-distributed-databases.md

 7. **Export Journal Data to S3**:

    Exporting journal data to S3 provides long-term archival and enables batch analytics processing.
 This capability is essential for regulatory compliance in financial services, where transaction records must be retained for extended periods.
 S3 export maintains the complete journal structure including cryptographic hashes, enabling offline verification and historical analysis of transaction patterns.
+The export uses server-side encryption to protect data at rest.

    ```bash
    # Create S3 export configuration